 Score Calculation Procedure: Each Evaluation Parameter has the same numerical value of 3.
-Meeting all parameters will result in a score of 10 (i.e., full conformance).
+Meeting allparameters will result in a score of 10 (i.e., full conformance).
 Not meeting any 1 evaluation parameter will result in a score of 7 (i.e., minor non-conformance).
 Not meeting any 2 evaluation parameters will result in a score of 4 (i.e., major non-conformance).
 Not meeting any 3 or more evaluation parameters will result in a score of 1 (critical non-conformance).

 Process: There is a process that accounts for the most probable adverse impacts of the unit of certification on habitats.
 This may take the form of an immediate management response or a further analysis of the identified risk.
-In the absence of specific information on such impacts of fishing for the unit of certification, generic evidence based on similar fishery situations can be used for fisheries with low risk of severe adverse impact.
-However, the greater the risk the more specific evidence based on similar fishery situations can be necessary to ascertain the adequacy of mitigation measures.
+In the absence of specific information on such impacts of fishingfortheunit of certification, genericevidencebased on similarfishery situations can be used for fisheries with low risk of severe adverse impact.
+However, the greater the risk the more specific evidence shall be necessary to ascertain the adequacy of mitigation measures.
 If information has been utilized from generic evidence based on similar fishery situations, based on the risk of severe adverse impact, the information shall be of higher precision for higher risk.
 For example, any of the following elements can be considered high risk for a fishery: keystone species, species with relative low growth rates or high catchability, fisheries with significant ETP species or bycatch of non-target fishery resources (or non-target stocks, species, harvests, or discards), or fisheries with important concerns for gear-habitat interactions.
 If information specific to the unit of certification area is available, generic evidence based on similar fishery situations may not be necessary.